 Ciclosporin can increase the nephrotoxicity of aminoglycoside antibiotics and trimethoprim.
 The concomitant use of ciclosporin is not recommended with these active ingredients.
 In dogs, no toxicological interactions between ciclosporin and prednisolone (at anti-inflammatory doses) are expected.
 Particular attention must be paid to vaccination (see sections 4.3 "Contraindications" and 4.5 "Special precautions for use").
 4.9 Amounts to be administered and administration route The mean recommended dose of ciclosporin is 5 mg/kg body weight according to the following scheme.
-For a dog weighing 15 to < 29 kg one capsule of the veterinary medicinal product.
-10 For a dog weighing 36 to < 55 kg two capsules of the veterinary medicinal product.
-The veterinary medicinal product will initially be given daily until a satisfactory clinical improvement is seen.
+For a dog weighing 4 to < 7.5 kg one capsule of the veterinary medicinal product The veterinary medicinal product will initially be given daily until a satisfactory clinical improvement is seen.
 This will generally be the case within 4 weeks.
 If no response is obtained within the first 8 weeks, the treatment should be stopped.
 Once the clinical signs of atopic dermatitis are satisfactorily controlled, the veterinary medicinal product can then be given every other day as a maintenance dose.
 The veterinarian should perform a clinical assessment at regular intervals and adjust the frequency of administration to the clinical response obtained.
 In some cases where the clinical signs are controlled with every-other-day dosing, the veterinarian can decide to give the veterinary medicinal product every 3 to 4 days.
 Adjunct treatment (e.g. medicated shampoos, fatty acids) may be considered before reducing the dosing interval.
 Treatment may be stopped when the clinical signs are controlled.
 Upon recurrence of clinical signs, treatment should be resumed at daily dosing, and in certain cases repeated treatment courses may be required.
 The veterinary medicinal product should be given at least 2 hours before or after feeding.
 Insert the capsule directly into the dog's mouth.
 4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary No undesirable effects beyond those that were seen under recommended treatment have been observed in the dog with a single oral dose of up to 6 times of what is recommended.
 In addition to what was seen under recommended dosage, the following adverse reactions were seen in case of overdose for 3 months or more at 4 times the mean recommended dosage: hyperkeratotic areas especially on the pinnae, callous-like lesions of the foot pads, weight loss or reduced weight gain, hypertrichosis, increased erythrocyte sedimentation rate, decreased eosinophil values.
 Frequency and severity of these signs are dose dependent.
-There is no specific antidote and in case of signs of overdose the dog should be There is no specific antidote and in case of signs of overdose the dog should be treated symptomatically.
+There is no specific antidote and in case of signs of overdose the dog should be treated symptomatically.
 The signs are reversible within 2 months following cessation of treatment.